manuelquinteroc/manuelquinteroc.github.io/_pages/about.md

 My current research interests lie at the construction of the intersection between Machine Learning and Causal Inference as well as applications in the social sciences, such as in development economics.
 In the past, I have worked with Time Series, Structural Models, Causal Inference, and Randomized Controlled Trials to understand and mitigate social problems.
 -->

-My current research interests lie in developing and applying statistical methods for causal identification and using Machine Learning in high-dimensional causal inference.
+My current research interests lie in developing and applying statistical methods for causal identification and Machine Learning in high-dimensional causal inference.
 I am also very enthusiastic about applications in the social sciences.
 In the past, I have worked with Time Series, Structural Models, and Randomized Controlled Trials to understand and mitigate social problems.

 ------